helium/HIP/0093-addition-of-wifi-aps-to-mobile-subdao.md

 Note that until mappers are launched, there will be only two possible trust scores:

 - 0.25 - the device has successfully self-asserted its location via the mobile app
-- 1.00 - the device has successfully self-asserted its location via the mobile app and the location has been successfully validated by the network using a 3rd party service as described in section 3.1.1.2.
+- 1.00 - the device has successfully self-asserted its location via the mobile app and the location has been successfully validated by the network using a 3rd party service as described in section 3.1.1.2 and is deemed to be within 100 meters of the asserted on-chain location

+The Location Validation service will verify the device's location at least twice per day.
+The timestamp of the last verification and the last derived lat/lng will be included in the heartbeats submitted by the device to the Oracles.

+The Mobile Verifier oracle as part of validating each heartbeat will validate the verified location and compare the provided lat/lng to the onchain asserted location and calculate a location trust score based on the rules defined above.
+As the verified location can potentially change from one heartbeat to the next, the score will be calculated and assigned on a per heartbeat basis.
+Then at the time of rewards calculation the Mobile Verifier oracle will take an average of the location trust scores assigned to the verified heartbeats and this averaged score will form the location trust score multiplier for the device for the current epoch.

 #### 3.4.2 Outdoor Access Points Rewards